Crispioso/babba-tracker/README.md

 - ~~Enable it to 'Add to homescreen'~~
 - ~~Add a 'sleep' item~~
 - Add helpers, like 'When was last feed'
+- Show when data change is local only
 - Store a revision history for items